Friday, December 27, 2013

 Garnish:

-Plain yogurt or low-fat sour cream
+Plain yogurt or low-fat sour

 Procedure:

-Add the onions and garlic and cook, stirring frequently, until the onions are soft, about 5 min.
+cook, stirring frequently, until the onions are soft, about 5 min.

-Add all of the remaining ingredients and stir until well mixed.
-Cook, covered, over high heat, until the liquid boils.
-Season with salt and pepper to taste.
+ingredients and stir until well mixed.
+Cook, covered, over high heat, until the

-Place in a preheated 350 oven.
-Bake, stirring several times during cooking, until the vegetables are very tender, about 1 hour.
+cooking, until the vegetables are very tender, about 1 hour.
 Serve hot.
-Garnish each serving with yogurt or sour cream.
+Garnish

 Serve with polenta.